 For questions or to get involved

-(360) 461-07990 Post Views: 34 If you’ve ventured out to Crescent Bay in the past few weeks you may have noticed some activity along the banks of the north side […]
+(360) 461-07990 If you’ve ventured out to Crescent Bay in the past few weeks you may have noticed some activity along the banks of the north side of lower Salt […]

 Feeder bluffs are a defining component of our Salish Sea.
 CWI has been working for decades to understand, protect, and restore these beautiful foundations of our region.

-0 Post Views: 49 By Breyanna Waldsmith, Coastal Watershed Institute Beavers are well known “ecosystem engineers”, meaning they alter their environment disproportionately to other organisms.
-These ecosystem modifications include the building […]
+2 By Breyanna Waldsmith, Coastal Watershed Institute Beavers are well known “ecosystem engineers”, meaning they alter their environment disproportionately to other organisms.
+These ecosystem modifications include the building of resident lodges, […]

-0 Post Views: 112 UPDATE: Ecosystem evolution along the Twin Rivers nearshore published: Restoration of Coastal Beach Forming Ecosystem Processes through Shoreline Armoring Removal of a Former Mine Site Increases […]
+1 UPDATE: Ecosystem evolution along the Twin Rivers nearshore published: Restoration of Coastal Beach Forming Ecosystem Processes through Shoreline Armoring Removal of a Former Mine Site Increases Our Understanding of […]

 By Caroline Walls, biologist Coastal Watershed Institute.
 For the first time in well over a decade, the California market squid, Loligo opalescens, has been spotted in our waters.

-0 Post Views: 86 Over 100 years ago, before the Elwha River dams were built, the Beach Lake area of the Elwha shoreline along the Strait of Juan de Fuca […]
+0 Over 100 years ago, before the Elwha River dams were built, the Beach Lake area of the Elwha shoreline along the Strait of Juan de Fuca wasn’t even a […]

-0 Post Views: 24 Following complete removal of the last dam from the Elwha River it appears that the nearshore food webs have begun to repair themselves.
-During a recent […]
+0 Following complete removal of the last dam from the Elwha River it appears that the nearshore food webs have begun to repair themselves.
+During a recent lower river and […]

-0 Post Views: 28 The views are as magical as they are temporary atop the Dungeness Bluffs-which form the backbone of Dungeness Spit.
-Dungeness Bluffs, Spit, and Bay are fragile, […]
+0 The views are as magical as they are temporary atop the Dungeness Bluffs-which form the backbone of Dungeness Spit.
+Dungeness Bluffs, Spit, and Bay are fragile, unique, and tightly […]

-0 Post Views: 26 The Elwha drift cell extends from Freshwater Bay to the end of Ediz Hook.
-Beaches along the Elwha drift cell have been starved of sediment for […]
+0 The Elwha drift cell extends from Freshwater Bay to the end of Ediz Hook.
+Beaches along the Elwha drift cell have been starved of sediment for over a century […]

-0 Post Views: 23 On Tuesday, 12 August 2014, Jamie Michel, CWI nearshore biologist and Kathryn Neal, City of Port Angeles, updated NOAA, DFW, and DNR management on key priorities […]
+0 On Tuesday, 12 August 2014, Jamie Michel, CWI nearshore biologist and Kathryn Neal, City of Port Angeles, updated NOAA, DFW, and DNR management on key priorities for the Elwha […]